Greenhouses

 Greenhouse cost by build type: DIY, Kit, or Pre-Built

-These figures reflect the initial build only.
-You’ll also need to budget for labor (if not DIY), permits, heating, and long-term maintenance based on your climate and setup.
+These figures reflect the initial build only, but don’t forget to consider additional costs, such as labor (if you’re not DIYing), permits, heating, and long-term maintenance based on your climate and setup.

 Pro tip: Use the greenhouse cost calculator to estimate your specific costs by size, style, and features.